32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 Balkan Trip: One Month In The Balkans Itinerary - Marjan Hill overlooking Split Riva

 A fantastic and budget-friendly way to explore Croatia’s rich history and culture is through free walking tours.
-Offered in many Croatian cities, these tours are led by knowledgeable local guides who are passionate about their hometowns.
+Available in many Croatian cities, these tours are led by knowledgeable local guides passionate about their hometowns.
 While the tours themselves are free, it’s customary to tip the guide at the end, making this a great way to save money while still enjoying a high-quality tour experience.

 Enjoy Free Cultural Events